-"The world of eclectic biking can be bewildering.
+"The world of electric biking can be bewildering.
 We had a look around at what’s available - so you don’t have to!
-Here is a fistful of interesting eclectic bikes for every purpose.
+Here is a fistful of interesting electric bikes for every purpose.
 Entry Level Scooter Staggering statistic "

 Jeremy looks into the electric bike market and turns green with envy.

 When I was asked to look into the ever-growing range of electric bikes, I didn’t want to make my piece just a list of what is available.
 So I didn’t.

 I started riding motorbikes aged eight, fascinated by seeing my uncle riding his bikes and then him taking me on the back.
 I soon wanted to ride my own and luckily he bought me a Yamaha DT100 which I loved, but could not touch the ground so my uncle sat as pillion while I rode.
 I was hooked on the noise, speed, thrills of bikes, all types.
 Motocross, Enduro and of course the sports bikes from Italy and Japan.
 I was introduced to Moto Guzzi, Laverda and MV Agusta, as well as my uncle’s Suzuki, and the six-cylinder Hondas of the period.